sparkflows/sparkflows-docs/docs/user-guide/data-preparation/data-cleaning.rst

 Dedup
 ----------------------------------------

-Below is a sample workflow which contains Dedup processor in Fire Insights.
+Below is a sample workflow which contains Dedup processor in Sparkflows.
 It demonstrates  the usage of Dedup node to compare data of an entity from multiple sources to identify whether they are same or not.

 It does following processing of data: